 Lately, I’ve been taking time to face my own brokenness, and it hasn’t been easy.
 I want to skip ahead to the happy resolution.
 But I can’t skip over the sorrow, it’s an important part of the process.
 It’s essential to pay attention to the pain.
 I’m learning that.

 Sometimes all I can do is cry as I face the disappointment, hurt, and pain inside.
 I have no answers, only questions.
-I am reminded of the realities I learned as a child: the world is broken and people disappoint.
+I am reminded of the harsh realities I learned as a child: the world is broken and people disappoint.
 Yet, intersecting with that reality is the undeniable truth of God’s faithfulness to me.

 It seems that there isn’t always space in society, or even in the church, for brokenness.
 But God always seems to have space for it.
 He lifts me into His arms and whispers in my ear, “I know.”
 And, “It’s okay.”
 Simple words.
 The exact words I need.
 He simply embraces me, not demanding a resolution or rebuking my weakness.
 He is simply with me.

 It’s a love I’d like to learn.

 God has told me that He is deepening me through the pain, expanding my heart.
 I find that reassuring.
 I know that He is making me whole, piece by piece.
-But the realization that overwhelms my heart most of all is that He still doesn’t despise my weakness.
+But the realization that overwhelms my heart most of all is that God still doesn’t despise my weakness.
 Still.

 “The sacrifices of God are a broken spirit.”